tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - The entire `FW_RAM` is cleared when the FPGA is powered up and the FPGA is configured.

-  XXX but it is not cleared by hardware after each reset?

-  TODO: Perhaps the firmware should clear the `FW_RAM` before doing a reset.
+  TODO: However, since `FW_RAM` is not cleared after a soft reset, perhaps the firmware should clear the `FW_RAM` except the `resetinfo` area before doing a reset.

 - The firmware's stack in `FW_RAM` is cleared by firmware before jumping to an app.